jwhpryor/jni-bind/README.md

 ```
 :warning: If you using another JNI Library initialise `JNI Bind` after. `JNI Bind` "attaches" the thread explicitly through JNI, and some libraries behaviour will be conditional on this being unset.
 If JNI Bind discovers a thread has been attached previously it will not attempt to tear the thread down on teardown.

+You can also build a `jni::jvmRef` from any `JNIEnv*`.

 <a name="classes"></a>
 ## Classes

-Class definitions are the basic mechanism by which you interact with Java through JNI and resemble the following:
+Class definitions are the basic mechanism by which you interact with Java through JNI:

 ```cpp
 static constexpr jni::class kClass{"com/full/class/name/JavaClassName", jni::Field..., jni::Method... };
 ```

-Class definitions are static (the class names of any Java object is known in advance).
+jni::Class definitions are static (the class names of any Java object is known in advance).
 Instances of these classes are created at runtime using [`jni::LocalObject`](local_object.h) or [`jni::GlobalObject`](global_object.h).

 <a name="local-and-global-objects"></a>
 ## Local and Global Objects